jackmoore/jackmoore.github.io/autosize.md

 ### Note: Hidden Textarea Elements

 Autosize needs to be able to calculate the width of the textarea element it's been applied to.
 JavaScript cannot calculate the width or height of elements that depend on the document flow if they have been removed from the document flow.
-If you want to assign autosize to a hidden textarea element, be sure to either specify the pixel width of the element in your CSS, or trigger the autosize event after you reveal the textarea element.
+If you want to assign autosize to a hidden textarea element, be sure to either specify the pixel width of the element in your CSS, or trigger the `autosize.resize` event after you reveal the textarea element.

 <script src='/js/jquery.js'></script>
 <script src='/js/jquery.autosize.js'></script>